 “ROFL,” she counters.
 “As a trained historian of ideas, I can tell you there’s zero documentary evidence [for that].
 Are we really supposed to believe there was a global plot by the entire scientific community to keep these aspects of the universe secret until 1905?

 “But then, that’s the defining trait of quacks and pseudo-historians everywhere, isn’t it: conspirac[y theor]ies,” sighs the blockbusting author of Merchants of Doubt, rolling her eyes without looking elitist.

 “We have a saying in the science world,” says Cook, who works in the communications world: “All opinions are not created equal.”

 That’s why the Collaborationists decided to dig deeper, quantifying the qualifications, citation scores and publication records of the Hundred in detail.

 It was no easy task—Allied firebombing had destroyed much of the documentary trail.

 “Most of this stuff has been incinerated,” says Oreskes, choking with emotion.
 “It’s a literal Holocaust.”

 But the hard work paid off with an exciting finding: when you tallied up the credentials of the mainstream scientists they outweighed Einstein not by 100:1, but by almost a hundred and fifty to one.

 “This was a game-changer,” recalls Oreskes.
-“It meant that, just by picking and choosing our methods post hoc, we could get an ever better conclusion.”
+“It meant that, just by picking and choosing our methods post hoc, we could get an ever truer conclusion.”

 “People love to talk about them,” says Prof. Oreskes, “but I actually used my historical sleuthing skills to look at the science of the papers.
-Or, to be exact, the sociological praxis.”
+Or rather, the sociological praxis.”